How to apply?

 7. After having been granted the right to pursue doctoral studies, the student immediately registers as a doctoral student using a registration form which shall then be submitted to the Student and Learning Services.
 In subsequent academic years, the registration must be carried out by mid-September.

-8. Doctoral student must submit a personal doctoral study plan to the Faculty Administration Office within 3 months after receiving the study right.
+8. Doctoral student must submit a personal doctoral study plan to the faculty's Student and Learning Serives within 3 months after receiving the study right.

 Any applicant who is dissatisfied with the student selections may apply for a written rectification from the Board of Appeal of the University of Eastern Finland.
 The deadline for making the request for rectification is fourteen (14) days after the applicant has been notified of the decision.
 The request for rectification must be addressed to the Board of Appeal and delivered to the Registry Office of the University of Eastern Finland within the prescribed deadline.
 If the request for rectification is delivered after fourteen days, it will not be investigated.